yorzi/react_on_rails/README.md

 ## How is different than the [react-rails gem](https://github.com/reactjs/react-rails)?
 1. `react_on_rails` depends on [webpack](http://webpack.github.io/). `react-rails` integrates closely with sprockets and helps you integrate JSX and the react code into a Rails project.
-2. Likewise, using Webpack as shown in the [react-webpack-rails-tutorial](https://github.com/justin808/react-webpack-rails-tutorial/) does involve some extra setup.
+2. Likewise, using webpack as shown in the [react-webpack-rails-tutorial](https://github.com/justin808/react-webpack-rails-tutorial/) does involve some extra setup.
 However, we feel that tight and simple integration with the node ecosystem is more than worth any minor setup costs.
 3. `react-rails` depends on `jquery-ujs` for client side rendering. `react_on_rails` has it's own JS code that does not depend on jquery.

 ## Installation Checklist
 1. Include the gems `react_on_rails` and `therubyracer` like [this](https://github.com/shakacode/react-webpack-rails-tutorial/blob/361f4338ebb39a5d3934b00cb6d6fcf494773000/Gemfile#L42) and run `bundle`.
-Note, you can sustitute your preferable JavaScript engine.
+Note, you can substitute your preferable JavaScript engine.

   ```ruby
   gem "react_on_rails"